This blog has been updated to reflect the most recent statistics as of November 2023

 The top 200 apps make 23x more than the next 8,000 combined.

-But this isn’t a fair comparison.
-Instead, look at the industry numbers: only the top 20-40% actually makes money.
+This doesn’t tell the full story.
+The industry numbers say only the top 20-40% actually makes money.

 That means only 1.46% of apps will have any revenue at all.

-Revenue alone isn’t a success, either.
-You have to make money, or at least break even.
+For financial success, you have to make money, or break even.

 Adjusting for B2B